meghanguo/cs423/README.md

 open Runner.xcworkspace
 ```

 This should open Xcode window.
-Before running the project connect your iOS device to your Mac and make sure developer mode is on.
+Now connect your iOS device to your Mac and make sure developer mode on your iOS device is on.
+Instructions on how to turn on developer mode [here](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).

-To finally run the app, click on **Run** button on the top left.
+To finally run the app, select the device to run our app in the top middle of the Xcode (Runner > *device name*) click on **Run** button on the top left.
 This should download our app in your phone.
-Give it few minutes to complete the download and then you are ready to use our app.
+Give it few minutes to complete the download and then the app will load up on your device and is ready to use.